Overview of the Florida Land Trust

 There are many benefits of buying and holding property in a Florida Land Trust.
 The most common use is to keep your ownership interest of Florida real estate or other personal property confidential and private because the Florida Land Trust keeps your name off the public record.
 Holding property in a Florida Land Trust also limits most of the liability associated with real property ownership while retaining most of your rights of ownership including, legally claiming the Homestead exemption if the property is your primary

-Exeter Fiduciary Services, LLC, as Trustee of the Florida Land Trust, acquires and holds legal and equitable title to the real property or personal property pursuant to the terms of an unrecorded Florida Land Trust Agreement.
+Exeter Trust Company, as Trustee of the Florida Land Trust, acquires and holds legal and equitable title to the real property or personal property pursuant to the terms of an unrecorded Florida Land Trust Agreement.

 Who Can Set-up a Florida Land Trust?